juanfrilla/caletacaballo_availability/README.md

-NOTE: Not working, when I have time, I'll try to reverse engineering again and leave it working again.
+NOTE: AWSWAF did an update, sometimes is not working, when I have time, I'll try to reverse engineering again and leave it working again.